 Debt negotiation: If you choose this option, National Debt Relief will negotiate with your lenders in order to either lessen your debt or make it easier for you to make payments without incurring a lot of fees and interest.
 Since National Debt Relief has been around so long, they have a good track record with various lenders and have the relationships built for good negotiations.

 Bankruptcy: While National Debt Relief can’t actually file bankruptcy for you, it can help you through the steps you will need to take in order to file for bankruptcy.
-The first step is a detailed explanation of what bankruptcy is and if you should even consider filing for it, which is all offered free on the National Debt Relief website before you even sign up.
+The first step is a detailed explanation of what bankruptcy is and if you should even consider filing for it.
+This information is all offered free on the National Debt Relief website before you even sign up.
 The next step is walking you through the procedure of filing for bankruptcy, which National Debt Relief has a lot of experience doing.

 Debt education: National Debt Relief has one of the best collections of debt relief information available to anyone on its site.
 National Debt Relief has common FAQs about debt, a detailed explanation of every debt relief option from consolidation to settlement to bankruptcy, and gives you tips to help you manage and deal with your debt all by yourself, for free.
-Most debt relief programs only offer this information if you sign up for their service, but National Debt Relief makes it all available to anyone who is interested.
+Most debt relief programs only offer this information if you sign up for their service.
+However, National Debt Relief makes it all available to anyone who is interested.

 As in dealing with any debt relief service, there are risks and rewards to handling your debt.
 In addition, each debt relief service has its own pros and cons when it comes to debt relief.
 Here’s a detailed look at National Debt Relief’s pros and cons: